dougmacklin/generator-foundation-browserify/README.md

 #### Yeoman Project Generator

-The [Yeoman](http://yeoman.io/) scaffolding tool allows us to do the actual generation of the starter project, including all of the various subdirectories, dependencies, and files it contains.
-Prior to scaffolding out the project, it allows us to ask the user for input and use their answers to determine what to include in the project folder.
+The [Yeoman](http://yeoman.io/) scaffolding tool allows us to do the actual creation of the starter project, including its various folders, dependencies, and files.

-After running `yo foundation-browserify`, you will be asked a series of project configuration questions about the following libraries that will ultimately determine what goes into your starter project folder.
+After running `yo foundation-browserify`, you will be asked a series of project configuration questions that will ultimately determine what goes into your starter project folder.

 #### Foundation Framework

-The [Foundation](http://foundation.zurb.com/) framework is the most advanced responsive front-end framework in the world.
+The [Foundation](http://foundation.zurb.com/) framework from [Zurb](https://github.com/zurb) is the most advanced responsive front-end framework in the world.
 This generator provides the option to scaffold out either a Foundation 6 or Foundation 5 project.

 #### Browserify